alopez244/FlexManSys/README.md

 30/03/2020 Setup of ProcNodeAgent, ResourceAgentTemplate and MWAgent classes.
 30/03/2020 Updated cmd files.
-06/04/2020 Cleaning code for several files (behaviours, ProcNode_Utility, etc)
+06/04/2020 Cleaning code for several files (behaviours, ProcNode_Utility, etc) 07/04/2020 xyz discarded files folder has been created to store those files that aren't part of our project but could contain code of interest.